Helping practices to be their best.

 - you interact with our websites;

-- you communicate with medical practitioners consulting at our clinics, or staff or representatives during the course of our providing services (including information collected through electronic transfer of prescriptions (eTP), MyHealth Record / PCEHR system, for example via Shared Health Summary or Event Summary); and
+- you communicate with staff or representatives during the course of us providing services to you (including information collected through electronic transfer of prescriptions (eTP), MyHealth Record / PCEHR system, for example via Shared Health Summary or Event Summary); and

 - you otherwise deal with us in the course of our business.

-However, we may also need to collect information from other sources such as treating specialists, radiologists, pathologists, hospitals, other health care providers, and the MyHealth record system and other third parties including:
+However, we may also need to collect information from other sources such as your GP who consults at our clinic, treating specialists, radiologists, pathologists, hospitals, other health care providers, and the MyHealth record system and other third parties including:

 - credit reporting agencies.